 + MUSC3320 Percussion Methods and Pedagogy 2 s.h.

 For music education students.
 Methods of teaching percussion instruments and development of a minimal playing proficiency on each.
 Survey of materials for both private and class instruction.
-Goal 2A of a general music curriculum for the general student or nonperformer.
-Prerequisites: admittance into Teacher Education, unless part of an approved Liberal Studies Program.
 Goal 2A

 + MUSC3360 Music in the Secondary School 3 s.h.